Financial-Times/n-lists-client/README.md

 ### `.for(listType, conceptID[, options][, timeout])`

 Get a curated list for a concept.
+Must be a known list type.

 ```js
 lists.get('TopStories', 'c91b1fad-1097-468b-be82-9a8ff717d54c', {